PeterCamilleri/CX16/docs/vm_id.md

 the downside, it also uses the X register.

 One potential plus of having two tables is that they do not need to be co-located.
-For example the low table could be in ROM for standard instructions while the high table could be in RAM for application specific operations.
+For example, the low table could be in ROM for standard instructions while the high table could be in RAM for application specific operations.